plomgrading/plom/doc/source/unknown_pages.rst

 without QR codes due to printing/scanning troubles, extra pages using our template or even adhoc pages such as looseleaf.

-1. open the Manager tool and go to the "Scanning" tab.
+1. open the :doc:`Manager tool <manage>` and go to the "Scanning" tab.

 2. In the "Unknown Pages" tab you'll find a list of unknown pages.